MojosBeans100/MS4-spaceport/TESTING.md

 #### Archived imagery after 2020
 The developer of the project was uncertain how far in the past the API has stored archived imagery.
 To prevent the user attempting to look for images from the 1700s (!), dates cannot be chosen before 2020.
 This allows for 3 years of archived imagery.

+### Other Parameters
+Simple field validation is undertaken for other parameters, such as cloud cover, to ensure they are valid for the API.

 ## Overview of manual testing
 Comprehensive manual testing was undertaken for this website, to ensure functionality was as expected from the user's point of view.
 Each user story is tested for large, medium and small screen sizes to ensure the website was responsive for all screen sizes.
 Acceptance criteria is defined for each user story and the test is considered 'passed' if the acceptance criteria has been met.